carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityAgent/considerations.md

 In addition, you can add **as many axes as you want** to a decision.
 That's why *Dave Mark* called it the **Infinite Axis Utility System**.

-# Consideration Structure
+# Understanding how Considerations work?

 A consideration is made up of:
 - An Input
 - An Input Normalization
 - A Response Curve

 **Input** is some knowledge about the game world that used to calculate the score of a consideration.
-For example, my health, target health, distance to target, etc. And it is normalized to `[0, 1]` by an **input normalization**.
+For example, my health, target health, distance to target, etc. And it is normalized to `[0, 1]` by an **Input Normalization**.

-Then the normalized input is processed through a **reponse curve**, which remaps the normalized input to a consideration score.
+Then the normalized input is processed through a **Reponse Curve**, which remaps the normalized input to a consideration score.
 These consideration scores are then multiplied together to get the final score of the decision.
 Therefore, if the score of any consideration is `0`, then the score of the decision will also be `0`.

 ![[../../Attachments/UtilityIntelligence/Documenntation/Considerations/infinite-axis.png|center]]

 # Creating Considerations

-To create a new Consideration, you need to go to the **Consideration Tab**, fill in the **Name** field and then click the **Create** button:
+To create a Consideration, you need to go to the **Consideration Tab**, fill in the **Name** field, and then click the **Create** button:

 ![[../../Attachments/UtilityIntelligence/Documenntation/Considerations/add-consideration.png|center|400]]

 # Inputs

-There are two ways to create a new input:
+There are two ways to create a Input:
 1. Create a class inherited from `Input<Value>` and override `OnGetRawInput` method.
 For example:
 	```cs
 	public class MyDistanceToTargetInput : Input<float>